algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 // now i is the number of the correct child node
 ```

-Unfortunately, the compilers are not smart enough yet to auto-vectorize this code, so we need to manually use intrinsics:
+Unfortunately, the compilers are not smart enough yet to auto-vectorize this code, so we need to manually vectorize it with intrinsics:

 ```c++
 typedef __m256i reg;